 With 20 arrondissements in Paris, there are many options of where to stay.
 Each quarter has efficient access to the city centre and the main tourist sites as the city is very well connected with the underground metro train.
 The closer you stay to the city, for example in the 7th and 8th arrondissement, the better access you will have to these historic views but the higher the price will be for accommodation.
 Staying in a further out arrondissement will mean more travel time to the city centre but a lower price tag.

-The Latin Quarter (5th and 6th arrondissement)
+Stay in The Latin Quarter (5th and 6th arrondissement)

 This is predominately a student and tourist region in Paris which offers inexpensive and affordable accommodation options.
 Most places are open late and there is a vibrant nightlife to suit the younger population drawn to this area.
 There are plenty of restaurants and cafes to cater for all age ranges and there are a number of speciality stores and boutique shopping options here.

-Saint-Germain-de-Pres (6th arrondissement)
+Stay in Saint-Germain-de-Pres Area (6th arrondissement)

 This part is less dominated by students and becomes more fashionable and chic.
 There are trendy bars and nightclubs with a range of restaurants to choose from.
 The picturesque churches and uneven cobblestone roads provide a perfect backdrop to any accommodation choice here.

-Montparnasse and Alesia (6th and 14th arrondissement)
+Stay in Montparnasse and Alesia Area (6th and 14th arrondissement)

 Still close to the city centre but somewhat less hectic, here you will find a range of excellent cafes and restaurants with amazing cityscape sceneries.
 The pace of this region is less frantic and the prices are more affordable compared to the inner city, but you will still experience a great vibe and atmosphere in this arrondissement.

-The Ile Saint-Louis (4th arrondissement)
+Stay in The Ile Saint-Louis Area (4th arrondissement)

 This is the smaller of the two islands in the Seine and provides calm and quaint picturesque views.
 There aren’t many hotels here so the prices are quite expensive, but the charm and hospitality make it value for money.
 Some small restaurants and shops are available on the island, and there is easy access to the main city.
 Staying on the island is a perfect romantic getaway which will have a secluded and private charm right in the heart of Paris.

-The Marais (4th and 3rd arrondissement)
+Stay in The Marais Area (4th and 3rd arrondissement)

 This area is incredibly hip and trendy as well as being quiet and mysterious at the same time.
 There are trendy restaurants and chic shopping outlets available as well as vibrant nightclubs and an enthusiastic nightlife.
 Generally younger people tend to head towards accommodation here.

-Montmarte (18th arrondissement)
+Stay in Montmarte Area (18th arrondissement)

 Towards the northern edge of the city, Montmarte tends to be viewed as the bohemian delight of Paris and revered for its art and music culture.
 The surrounding area offers stunning views of the city and quiet restaurants and cafes dot the hillside.
 The significant Sacre Coeur basilica can be seen from any accommodation option here and will certainly impress with its grandeur.

-Bastille (11th arrondissement)
+Stay in Bastille Area (11th arrondissement)

 Close to the Gare de Lyon, one of the main train stations in Paris to access the RER and country trains, this is a rather funky area to stay in.
 There are plenty of cafes and restaurants to watch the world pass by, and flea markets to browse through and find some unique and excellent bargains.